deepsea-inria/pview/README.md

 to idle periods.

-Vertical blue lines correspond to the "phases", which are log events generated from lines in the PASL code of the form:
+Vertical blue lines correspond to the "phases", which are log events generated from lines of the form:

 	 LOG_BASIC(ALGO_PHASE);